simone-lungarella/java-foundamentals/book/src/build_tools_and_version_control.md

 ```

 Sometimes, Git will not be able to merge the changes automatically.
 This can happen if you and another developer have modified the same lines in the same file.
 In this case, Git will create a conflict.
 You will need to resolve the conflict manually by editing the file and then committing the changes.

+To learn more about Git, checkout the Pro Git Book on [git-scm.com](https://git-scm.com/book/en/v2).